srImathE satakOpAya nama:

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In this pAsuram, the summary of the first padhigam (decad) is explained.
-In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of these which reveal the supremacy of emperumAn is revealed.
+In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of which reveal the supremacy of emperumAn, are revealed.
 Having said so, nammAzhwAr directs his heart to always serve such emperumAn.